secmohammed/artify/README.md

 <b>This command is in charge of converting the available roles within your database into policy and gates</b>
-<p>It"s preferable to follow the convention of naming the roles as mentioned in the Roles seeder</p>
+<p>It's preferable to follow the convention of naming the roles as mentioned in the Roles Table Seeder</p>
 <p>Artify also supplies you with the migration for roles, if you are going to change the permissions column, don't forget to update that within the config file</p>
 <p>Permissions column should be an array, if they are jsonb in your database, use the accessors, or observers, or use casts property to convert permissions to an array</p>